-3. Practicum Placement (160 hours)
+3. Professional Placement (160 hours)

-Students undertake a supervised practicum placement at a participating Professional Placement Organisation.
+Students undertake a supervised professional placement at a participating Professional Placement Organisation.
 Required tasks will vary depending on the Professional Placement Organisation.
 Without good reason and the permission of their Professional Placement Organisation mentor, students must attend their placement during all contracted working hours.
 Furthermore, students must satisfy both their Professional Placement Organisation and the DSPP Academic Program Officer that they have performed all assigned tasks to a satisfactory standard.
 On completion of the practicum, the Professional Placement Organisation mentor will be asked to evaluate the student's performance.
 The mentor will be asked to comment on criteria related to both generic skills (e.g. interpersonal, communication, professionalism, initiative) and discipline-specific knowledge.
-A marking rubric for the component is provided in <a href="#expectation-necessarial-representation-necessarial
+A marking rubric for the component is provided in Appendix IV.